ErbB4/HSP-SS-interplay/data_and_code_by_figure/Fig8/readme.md

-This folder contains simulation code and analysis code for systematic study.
+This folder contains simulation code and analysis code for the systematic study in Fig 8.
 Simulated data was too big to be shared here.
+You can generate it locally using the shared code.